Acclaimed memoirist Binyavanga Wainaina talks about his writing, Africa today and his new life as an openly gay man.

 Last Friday night, it played as visitors arrived at the Islamic Society of Boston Cultural Center to hear Syrian dissident Danny Abdul Dayem speak about what’s going on in his home country, and what they can do to help.

 “We need you to spread the word.
-What we need is your support,” he said to a crowd of a couple hundred.
+What we need is your support,” he told a crowd of a couple hundred.

-We recently spoke with Danny from the Baba Amr neighborhood of the besieged Syrian city of Homs.
+Here & Now’s Robin Young recently spoke with Danny when he was in the Baba Amr neighborhood of the besieged Syrian city of Homs.
 He escaped before the Syrian government occupied the area and came to the U.S. to speak with Americans.

 “Everyone is saying we sympathize with you, we feel sorry.
 I know they do, [but] I need the government to move.
 We need military intervention.
 We need someone to save lives there,” he told Here & Now‘s Robin Young.

-Imam Abdullah Faruq, associate imam at the Mosque for the Praising of Allah in Boston, said it’s important that Americans hear Danny’s story.
+Imam Abdullah Faruq, associate imam at the Mosque for the Praising of Allah in Boston, said it’s important that Americans hear Abdul Dayem’s story.

-“We can read or see what’s on the news but when someone comes back there, witnessing the kind of thing that’s going on there, it needs to be echoed.
-And the Muslim world needs to know,” he told Here & Now‘s Jill Ryan.
+“We can read or see what’s on the news but when someone comes back [from] there, witnessing the kind of thing that’s going on there, it needs to be echoed.
+And the Muslim world needs to know,” he said.

 ‘All We Can Do Is Pray’

-A student who preferred not to give her name said she has family in Syria.
+A student who preferred not to give her name for fear of her family’s safety said she has family in Syria.

 “All we can do is pray for them.
 I go to school here and a lot of the students had no idea what’s going on over there,” she said.

-Syrian-American Rushdal Beebee,visiting from Florida, decided to come to the center after her daughter told her Danny was speaking.
+Syrian-American Rushdal Beebee,visiting from Florida, decided to come to the center after her daughter told her Abdul Dayem was speaking.

 “Seeing him at CNN, and then seeing him in person, I think he’s my hero.
 Just to meet somebody like him, it make me feel good that there are good people in the world,” she said.